 Do you have a garden?
 If not, why not?
 Winter is the perfect time to work on garden prep.
 Stay warm indoors while researching and preparing for a successful garden season.
 Maybe you do not know what to do to get growing and ready to garden.
 Well, you have come to the right place.
 I will share with you some simple ways to prepare indoors for a great garden this year.

-2. Space- how much space do you have to garden?
+2. Space- How much space do you have to garden?
 This would determine how many of each kind of plant you can accommodate Have you ever read Square Foot Gardening?
 You might give this a try.
 How about Container Gardening?

 4. Save paper Egg cartons- easiest and cheapest way to start seeds is in something you already own!
 If you have the choice of styrofoam or paper CHOOSE PAPER!
+You can just tear apart the egg carton and place the entire egg well into the ground to decompose as the seedlings grow.

 5. Buy soil- Buy a small bag of soil to start your seeds.
 You will need to place the egg cartons on a waterproof area like inside a plastic tray.
 Then fill each hole with soil and then plant your seeds.

-6. SEED SWAP- unless you plan to have a huge garden with 20-50 plants of the same type swap seeds.
+6. SEED SWAP- Unless you plan to have a huge garden with 20-50 plants of the same type swap seeds.
 Find another gardener from church, your neighbor, or family member who wants to garden similar items.
 Decide what seeds each will buy and then split them!
 This saves money and the waste of extra seeds going unused or bad.
 Check the Seed Swap database from the National Garden Association.